akamsteeg/AtleX.HaveIBeenPwned/readme.md

 # AtleX.HaveIBeenPwned

-AtleX.HaveIBeenPwned is a client library for the [HaveIBeenPwned.com website](https://haveibeenpwned.com/).
-It supports finding breaches an account was in, which pastes contained the user's email address and to check whether a password was in a breach or not.
+AtleX.HaveIBeenPwned is a client library for [HaveIBeenPwned.com](https://haveibeenpwned.com/).
+It supports finding breaches an account was in, which pastes contained the user's email address, getting the breaches a domain's mail addresses were in and to check whether a password was in a breach or not.

 The AtleX.HaveIBeenPwned library is highly optimized for ease of use, great performance and low resource usage.
 It is thread safe, simple to plug into ASP.net Core(+)'s dependency injection system and usable on many platforms.